-Late submissions of the Journal Assignment or the Annotated Bibliography will result in a 25% penalty per day.
-Failure to deliver your in-class presentation will result in marks of zero for both the Presentation and the Handout portions of your grade.
+Late submissions of the Abstract Assignment, Journal Assignment, or Final Exam will result in a 25% penalty per day.
+Failure to deliver your in-class presentation will result in marks of zero (0) for both the Presentation and the Handout portions of your grade.
 All assignments will be graded under the assumption that you have read and understood the contents of the second required text (Northey and Timney, 2007).
 In particular, plagiarism is a serious academic offense and such cases will be dealt with severely, including the imposition of the maximum penalties allowable.
 To be explicit then, assignments, handouts and presentations must be written in your own words.
 Paraphrasing someone else's words or structure, even if you reference appropriately, is plagiarism.
 Information about these issues is also available from the library.

 Students with Special Needs:

 If you have a documented condition that prevents you from fully participating in this course, including evaluation procedures, it is your responsibility to contact me if special arrangements are necessary to accommodate your individual situation.
-Please note that you must contact the Disabilities Resource Centre to acquire an official letter concerning your situation.
+Please note that you must contact Counselling Services to acquire an official letter concerning your situation.
 No accommodations will be given without official notification from that office.
 For obvious reasons I would appreciate if you would contact me within the first week of classes if you anticipate this situation.

-Grading:

-Letter grades will be assigned to percentage values according to the following scale:

-A+ (90+) B+ (77-79) C+ (67-69) D+ (56-59)

-A (85-89) C (63-66) D (50-55)

-A- (80-84) B- (70-72) C- (60-62) F (< 50)